-While ‘digital transformation’ is quite the common buzzword these days, my experience would suggest that it both simplifies and overcomplexifies (not sure if that’s even a word?) the concept it is trying to capture.
+While ‘digital transformation’ is quite the common topic of discussion these days, my experience would suggest that it both simplifies and overcomplexifies (not sure if that’s even a word?) the concept it is trying to capture.
 Digital transformation is not an event that can be contained and written in a single scope of work and delivered as a project (over simplified), nor is it a revolution that requires a complete overhaul of all systems in one massive organization-wide undertaking (overly complex and impossible to action).
 Our strategies for digital transformation success typically include identifying initial areas of high-opportunity and developing a dynamic roadmap to follow as a guide, and the roadmap and priorities are updated in a fluid way as new information and opportunities present themselves.

 From our perspective, technology is just a tool, and the technology stack will continue to change.
 NoSQL, React, Angular, Hadoop, PowerBI, Azure, Blockchain, Machine Learning, Artificial Intelligence, HBase, etc, are all servants in the service of a desired business result.
 Further, this list will change faster than you can say ‘PHP’.
 Lasting change in your organization will not be based on technology, it will be based on other, more fundamental, adjustments to the way you view your relationships and business.
 Below are a few thoughts (far from comprehensive) as you consider your own digital roadmap.